sensible-hq/sensible-docs/readme-sync/v0/welcome/draft-quicker.md

    To see this example in the Sensible app:

-   1. Log into the Sensible app at [app.sensible.so](https://app.sensible.so/) using your API key.
+   1. Log into the Sensible app at [app.sensible.so](https://app.sensible.so/).
       2. Navigate to https://dev.sensible.so/editor/?d=senseml_basics&c=walkthrough_1&g=walkthrough_1.
       3. Visually examine the PDF (middle pane), config (left pane), and extracted data (right pane) you just ran in the previous code sample:
          ![image-20220105100032719](C:\Users\franc\AppData\Roaming\Typora\typora-user-images\image-20220105100032719.png)